 The day before yesterday (Thursday, May 1, 2014), I had plans to hit the month running, or at least walking.
 Post the first entry in the new series I’ve been working on.
 And then meditate—for at least ten minutes (a day)—a personal goal I’ve set for this May.
 Neither happened though.
 This day, life had different plans in store.

-Reggie watched me spray, clean, dab, wipe, spray, clean…and I sensed him thinking, Man, if I just had thumbs like you I’d help you clean up that mess, I would… I kissed his little coconut head and tried to be in the moment—the way he was.
+Reggie watched me spray, clean, dab, wipe, spray, clean…and I sensed what he was thinking.
+Man, if I just had thumbs like you I’d help you clean up that mess, I would… I kissed his little coconut head and tried to just be in the moment—the way he was.
 Interested, helpful, even without thumbs his eyes were cleaning, focused, devoted.
 I tried to use these cleaning minutes to breathe and not think about anything else.
 Not quite the meditation I’d had in mind, but…

 Back in the kitchen, I chucked a few things, milk, cold cuts, cheese…into a cooler and filled it with ice.
 I’d have to head out today and hunt down a new refrigerator.
 My original posting plans would have to wait.

 Hours later, after shopping a few home stores, I was hating the fact that choosing a basic thing like a refrigerator was turning into a complicated thing.
 I didn’t need a four-door fridge, an iPad in the door, or the latest German innovation.
 I took a break and headed for the mall where I’d grab lunch in the food court then check Sear’s appliance department.